mckset/KD100/README.md

 # Huion KD100 Linux Driver
 A simple driver for the Huion KD100 mini Keydial written in C to give the device some usability while waiting for Huion to fix their Linux drivers.
-Each button can be configured to either act as a key/multiple keys or to execute a program
+Each button can be configured to either act as a key/multiple keys or to execute a program/command

 Pre-Installation
 ------------